zcash/zcash/README.md

 jumblr_secret <secretaddress> notifies JUMBLR where to send the final z -> t transactions.
 In order to allow larger accounts to obtain privacy, up to 777 secret addresses are supported.
 Whenever a z -> t stage is activated, a random secret address from the list of the then active secret addresses is selected.

 Practical Advice:
 Obtaining privacy used to be very difficult.
 JUMBLR makes it as simple as issuing two command line calls.
 Higher level layers can be added to help manage the addresses, ie. linking them at the passphrase level.
-Such things are left to each implementation.
+Such matters are left to each implementation.

 Once obtained, it is very easy to lose all the privacy.
 With a single errant transaction that combines some previously used address and the secretaddress, well, the secretaddress is no longer so private.